-Out of Print: Mediating Information in the Novel and the Book reshapes current theorizations of form by demonstrating that the form of the print book—in its complex co-evolution with media and information forms—has had a substantial impact on the novel.
+Out of Print: Mediating Information in the Novel and the Book argues that the form of the print book—in its complex co-evolution with media and information forms—has had a substantial impact on the novel.
 I study modernist and contemporary print novels that self-reflexively play with the book’s material form, exploring what can be created out of print.
 This project makes three important interventions in critical debates about the relationship between literature and media culture.
 First, Out of Print constructs form as a category that draws together novels, information, books, and other textual media.
 Combining literary analysis with media archaeology and information history, I show that, since the modernist period, British, Irish, and American novelists have looked to information media as models for literary form.
 Second, I explain why this novelistic investment in the book intensified during the early twentieth and twenty-first centuries, arguing that it occurred in response to concerns about new magnitudes of information.
 We should, I contend, view the modernist period as an origin point for today’s information culture because the principle that vast amounts of information are best managed via mediating interfaces—the principle that underpins the culture of Big Data—was first established a century ago.
 Finally, Out of Print deepens our theorization of form by establishing the novel as a key site for understanding how information has been imagined, represented, and mediated at scale.

 For more information about my work, see “Publications.”